 In the past 10 years or so it seems as though a cooler war has been raging.

-Coleman is the trusted brand that has been around forever.
+Coleman is a trusted brand that has been around forever.
 They make a good product for a fair price, nobody can deny that.

 Yeti is the new(ish) kid on the block.